 Wildlife sanctuaries in South India are magical places – and here’s why.
 The British coined the term ‘monsoon’.
-It is used to describe the incredible phenomenon that engulfs the better part of this country come June.
+Accordingly, this term is used to describe the incredible phenomenon that engulfs the better part of this country come June.
 The south-western state of Kerala is where it makes landfall first.
 Soon after, it traverses across the other southern states of Karnataka, Tamil Nadu, Andhra Pradesh, and the recently formed Telangana.
-Rains hit the union territories of Lakshadweep, Andaman and Nicobar Islands, and the former French colony Puducherry during this period.
-It is these five states and three Union Territories that comprise South India.
-They happen to be the ones that benefit most from this seasonally reversing wind.

-As a consequence, this region boasts astonishing biodiversity and makes a South Indian jungle safari a richly rewarding experience.
+Because, this region boasts astonishing biodiversity and makes a South Indian jungle safari a richly rewarding experience.
 Since South India is home to multiple wildlife sanctuaries and diverse flora and fauna, picking one over the other is difficult.

 Leopard spotting